Stono/helm-test/README.md

 As of version `1.0.0`, you can also opt to run your manifests through `kubeval`.

+As of version `1.1.0`, you can also opt to run your manifests through `istioctl`.

 ## How to use it

 ### Installation